aidamo1824/DesignPR/README.md

 DesignPR is a user-friendly application for primer design with parameter optimization, enabling high-throughput primer generation and use.

+## Features
+- User-friendly GUI that takes primer design information and DNA sequences
+- Generate primer design well-suited for IVA
+- Optimize primers for annealing temperatures and GC content

 ## Installation

 ```bash